divinecrnx/reddit-scraper/README.rst

 .. code-block:: bash

-    python main.py
+    python main.py None

-If you want a limit to how many posts it scrapes, you can specify an integer after main.py.
+If you want a limit to how many posts it scrapes, you can replace ``None`` with an integer.
 You can also add -sort afterwards if your downloaded content has incorrect indexes and you want it fixed.